Nizaro/fpga2C/notes/PCB.md

 - [x] Thickness of the board should be more than the space between the conductors (B > S)
 - [x] Space between two adjacent differential pairs should be greater than or equal to twice the space between the two individual conductors.
 (D > 2S)
 - [x] The commonly used FR-4 material works well for low frequency (500 to 600 MHz) applications.
 G-TEK or Teflon can be considered for high-speed designs.
 - [ ] When using LVDS devices, all the VCC_CLK and VCC_CKOUT pins should be bypassed with a 0.1-, 0.01-, and 0.001 µF mica, ceramic or polystyrene 0805-size surface-mount chip capacitors connected in parallel.
 These capacitors should be placed immediately underneath the pins.
-In addition to these capacitors, another 2.7 µF capacitor should be placed close to the pin.
+In addition to these capacitors, another 2.7 µF capacitor should be placed close to the pin. -> plutôt non
 - [x] Keep the LVDS drivers and the receiver as close to any connectors as possible.
 - [x] The physical length of each trace between the transmitter outputs and the connector should be matched to within 5 mm of each other to reduce data skew.
 - [x] Isolate LVDS signals from TTL signals to reduce crosstalk (preferably on different layers).
 - [x] Separate LVDS ground and supply planes.
 - [x] Keep stub lengths as short as possible.
 - [x] Multiple vias should be used to connect to power and ground planes.

-## Calculs